w3f/polkadot-wiki/docs/learn/learn-nominator.md

 The Staking Dashboard allows to choose pre-selected lists of validators based on user preference, or to manually select validators in a similar fashion as in the Polkadot-JS UI.

+Pre-selected choices are:

+- Optimal Selection: Selects a mix of majority active and inactive validators.
+- Active Low Commission: Gets a set of active validators with low commission.
+- From Favorites: Gets a set of your favorites validators.

 ## Staking Election Stages

 The staking election system has 3 stages for both validators and nominators, namely "intention",